 Take a look at this short video to learn more about what to expect and just why you might need more than one eye doctor!

 “My association with the low vision department at Long Family Eye Care has always been a positive and helpful experience.
-My most recent visits introduced me to visual aids and glasses that have enabled me to function at the highest level possible with my visual impairment.
+My most recent visits introduced me to visual aids and glasses that enable me to function at the highest level possible with my visual impairment.
 The extra time Dr. Jarrod Long and Casey spent with me was informative, kind, and life-changing.
 Without question, the most current information and low vision assistance available.”

 Thank you to Dr. Braaten for 12 good years of allowing Dr. Long to care for low vision patients in your New Albany office!